MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 ## Two-project example

 This example shows a basic multi-project root *.vstemplate* file.
-In this example, the template contains two projects, `My Windows Application` and `My Class Library`.
+In this example, the template has two projects, `My Windows Application` and `My Class Library`.
 The `ProjectName` attribute on the `ProjectTemplateLink` element specifies the name that is given to the project.

 > [!TIP]
 > If the `ProjectName` attribute is not specified, the name of the *.vstemplate* file is used as the project name.